Tours through radical times and places

 • a visitor from abroad wanting to discover the story of the East End

 • an organisation with links to the East End or a special interest in radical history

 • a school class or college/ university course, learning about Jewish history, London’s history, or the story of immigration to London

 • a company wanting to organise an interesting and exciting away-day activity for your employees

 It is also the tour to take your friends on to mark a special occasion such as a birthday or anniversary, or to remember someone special.

 “We went on the Anti-Fascist Footprints walk for our staff’s summer ‘Away Day.’
 The whole thing was fantastic: interesting and inspiring in equal measures.
-David’s knowledge, enthusiasm and connection to the issues, the area and the people who animate the story shine through throughout. it was so good that we are already planning on coming back to do a different walk – in our own time!”
+David’s knowledge, enthusiasm and connection to the issues, the area and the people who animate the story shine through.”
 Matthew Bramall, World Development Movement

 Thanks to the People’s History Museum for the website banner photo from the Battle of Cable Street on October 4th 1936.